 - Water use characteristic of the tree species (High, Medium, Low)

-- Size of tree – crown area is the key dimension
+- Size of a tree – the crown area is the key dimension

 - Density and area of leaves – as reflected by the Leaf Area Index (LAI)